 What Is the History of Micro FUE Hair Transplants?

 The first hair restoration technique dates back to the 1980s when the concept was first introduced, and the technique gained broader recognition in 2002 through the work of Drs.
 Rassman and Bernstein, who helped popularize Follicular Unit Extraction (FUE).
-In the early 2010s, Dr. Kouremada-Zioga, a fellow of the International Society of Hair Restoration Surgery (ISHRS), refined the technique using ultra-small punches (0.6–0.75 mm) and pioneered advanced methods for unshaven transplants and dense packing.
+In the early 2010s, Dr. Kouremada-Zioga, a fellow of the International Society of Hair Restoration Surgery (ISHRS), refined the technique using ultra-small punches and pioneered advanced methods for unshaven transplants and dense packing.
 Micro FUE evolved from these innovations in history of hair transplants, and in 2013, Dr. Kouremada-Zioga introduced techniques such as Micro-FUE and Unshaven U-FUE, marking a significant advancement in the field.

 Is Micro FUE Hair Transplant an Advanced Technology from FUE Hair Transplant?

 This refinement has been driven by both clinical outcomes and patient demands.
-Smaller punches significantly reduce transection rates (damage to follicles), minimize scarring, and improve graft survival rates, especially in dense or hard-to-harvest areas like the temples or hairline.
+Smaller punches reduce transection rates (damage to follicles), minimize scarring, and improve graft survival rates, especially in dense or hard-to-harvest areas like the temples or hairline.

 How Does Micro FUE Differ from FUE Hair Transplant?

 Micro FUE is especially effective for delicate cases such as unshaven procedures, temple areas, eyebrows, or afro-textured hair, and offers faster healing with minimal scarring.
-Although it comes at a higher cost—typically €2,500 – €6,000 due to the advanced technology and customization involved, clinics in countries like Turkey provide high-quality, affordable options.
+Although it comes at a higher cost due to the advanced technology and customization involved, clinics in countries like Turkey provide high-quality, affordable options.
+In Turkey, Micro FUE is positioned between standard FUE (€1,500 to €3,500) and Sapphire FUE (from €3,200), in the region of €2,500 to €4,000 (Vera Clinic Academy Database, 2026).

 What Are the Benefits of Micro FUE Hair Transplants?